Bella Agossou

-Bella Agossou (Arabic: بيلا أجوسو; born 1981) is a Beninese actress in Spanish cinema.
+Bella Agossou (born 1981) is a Beninese actress in Spanish cinema.

 Career

 Agossou began her career in Benin as a theater actress with the company "Sonangnon" created and developed by her.
 However, after 4 years of creating the company, she moved to Spain in 2002.
 Then she learned Catalan and Spanish languages to pursue a career as an actress.
 She acted in the film Un cuento de Navidad (Christmas Tale) with the leading role of a woman wanted by the police for lack of papers as an illegal immigrant.

 Later, she played critically acclaimed roles in several African and international films including Los Nuestros, Moranetta, A cuento of Nadal and Palmeras en la Nieve.
 On 13 July 2017, Agossou presented to the press a shop called "NOK".